 You Can Spend as Much… Or as Little as You Want

-Depending on which side you land on, it’s either great news or bad news.
-But either way, on CocoCay you can spend as much money or as little money as you want.
+On CocoCay you can spend as much money or as little money as you want.
 If you just want to eat the free food and hang out by the pool or the beach, then good news — that’s completely free to do, and you won’t feel like you’re missing out.

 However, if you want to do things like rent a cabana or play at the waterpark, then you’ll have to spend some money.
 Considering a cabana can costs hundreds and we’ve seen admission prices up to $132 per person to get into the waterpark, there’s no shortage of ways to spend your cash.